adempiere/adempiere-all-services/README.md

 - Ideal for testing situations due to its ease of configuration and execution.
 - No need of deep knowledge of Docker, Images or Postgres.
 - Every container, image and object is unique, derived from a configuration file.
-- In future: It can be executed concurrently for different customers on the same host by just changing the project name and running anew.

 ## Example of Application Running
 ![ADempiere Vue](docs/ADempiere_All_Services_Vue.gif)